 The Route to a Solution

-Libranox are very clear on Council Tax and Business Rates arrears being a priority and legal requirement – however, what should be considered, and all involved must ensure does not happen, is that the individual, household or business is not being pushed into an “at-risk” position of further debt accrual – especially if it means payments of priority rents / utilities, future Council Tax/Business Rates billing would be affected – by not considering the wider situation for those parties.
+We are very clear on payment of Council Tax and Business Rates, including arrears, being a priority and legal requirement – however, what should be considered, and all involved must ensure does not happen, is that the individual, household or business is not being pushed into an “at-risk” position of further debt accrual – especially if it means payments of priority rents / utilities, future Council Tax/Business Rates billing would be affected – by not considering the wider situation for those parties.

 It is in nobody’s best interests to impose high-risk arrangements if it places rent payments, or conditional rent arrears payments at risk and an eviction scenario arises.
 Should such a scenario occur, Council Tax/Business Rates falls further down the priority list and that person or business suddenly disengages from all communication.
 Thankfully, this type of scenario is few and far between but the concept of pushing someone into a more challenging predicament must be avoided.